broadinstitute/seqr/deploy/other/mac_osx/README.md

 3. Make sure python is installed:
   `brew install python  # Python 2.7`
   `easy_install pip  # Python package installer`
 4. Install MongoDB.
-This is a NoSQL database that will store project data such as variants, annotations, etc.
+This is a NoSQL database that will store large static datasets such as variants, annotations, etc.
   `brew install mongodb`
   `brew services start mongodb`
-  To configure the database storage directory, log directory, and other settings, edit the file:
+5. To configure the MongoDB storage directory, log directory, and other settings, edit this file:
   `~/Library/LaunchAgents/homebrew.mxcl.mongodb.plist`  and then restart via `brew services restart mongodb`.
-  For an example, see the file: `${XBROWSE_CODE_DIR}/deploy/other/mac_osx/org.mongo.mongod.plist`
+  For an example .plist file, see the file: `${XBROWSE_CODE_DIR}/deploy/other/mac_osx/org.mongo.mongod.plist`
 5. Install VEP which will be used by xBrowse to annotate variants.
   `cd ${XBROWSE_CODE_DIR}/xbrowse-laptop-downloads/`
   `tar xzf variant_effect_predictor.tar.gz`